Gas Morphology of Milky Way-like Galaxies in the TNG50 Simulation: Signals of Twisting and Stretching: Gaseous Distribution Shape Classification

 \subsection{Stretched Distributions}

-The next category of distributions that we present is the stretched class defined as when two eigenvalues of the inertia tensor approach each other with a reversal of their orders.
+The next category of distributions that we present is the stretched class defined as when two eigenvalues of the reduced inertia tensor approach each other with a reversal of their orders.
 Since their corresponding eigenvectors are orthogonal, the stretching of their axis lengths is seen in terms of an abrupt rotation of approximately $90^\circ$ in their eigenvectors.
+As was addressed in Section~\ref{sec: shape_class}, the frequent crossing of eigenvalues due to two approximately equal axes could introduce false classifications of stretched distributions in oblate, prolate, nearly spherical, or disk-like morphologies.
+For these classifications, we consider only those distributions with significant eigenvalue crossings accompanied by clear, abrupt $\sim 90^\circ$ rotations after smoothing with the Savitzky–Golay filter.
+One limitation of this classification scheme is distributions that have axes that stretch, but their eigenvalues do not cross.
+With our current classification scheme, these distributions will be either classified as simple or twisted, depending on the change in orientation of their eigenvectors.
+However, for the purposes of this work, we consider stretched distributions as only those with crossings of eigenvalues that result in abrupt $\sim 90^\circ$ rotations.

-In our sample, we have 1 cold gas distribution, 3 warm gas distributions, 6 hot gas distributions, and 2 all gas distributions in this class.
+In our sample, we have 1 cold gas distribution, 6 warm gas distributions, 3 hot gas distributions, and 2 all gas distributions in this class.
 An example of a stretched distribution is shown in the third row of Figure~\ref{fig: eigen_angle}.
+We also show alternative visualizations of stretched distributions in Figure~\ref{fig: stretched_projection} and Figure~\ref{fig: stretched_3d} in Appendix~\ref{appendix:viz}.